Bulgakov House (Moscow): History of the museum

 Long before there was a Bulgakov museum in Moscow, Bolshaya Sadovaya ulitsa 10 was already a sort of pilgrimage for fans of the writer.
 The wall of the staircase leading to the apartment number 50 was overwhelmed with graffiti, drawings and quotes from The Master and Margarita.

 Between 1984 and 1986, the house, the staircase, and the apartment were subject of a battle between the official bodies, the caretaker of the building, and the creators of the graffiti.
 The graffiti were regularly removed and painted over, but the fans came back again and again to put new graffiti.
 The caretaker changed the entrance security code several times, but it was always broken.
 Eventually the official authorities gave up.
 In the spring of 1988, the city government gave permission to establish an official Bulgakov museum, but it would be some time before that actually happened.

 In the early 21st century, the whole block was renovated, and in early 2004, a handful of enthusiastic Bulgakov adepts managed to establish a museum at Bolshaya Sadovaya number 10.
 On 15 May 2004, the anniversary of Mikhail Bulgakov, the Bulgakov House was opened.
 Since the apartment number 50 was not available at that time, the Bulgakov House took up residence on the ground floor of the building.

 Activities

 The Bulgakov House

 The actual museum has an extensive collection of documents, photographs, and personal belongings of Mikhail Bulgakov, which are permanently exhibited in the different areas.
-There are also audio-visual animations putting Bulgakov's life in its context.
-Besides the permanent exhibition, many other activities are organized.